Stability estimates for the expected utility in Bayesian optimal experimental design: Numerical Simulations

 We again evaluate the difference $E_N := \sup_{d\in {\mathcal D}} |U(d)-U_N(d)|$ and the left-hand side term in inequality \eqref{eq:pli_3d_aux1} with varying $N$.
 In the same manner as the previous example, we estimated the expected information gains $U(d)$ and $U_N(d)$ using quadrature rules.
 For the integral over the space $\mathcal{X}$ we used again trapezoidal rule with 251 equidistant points, while for the space $\mathcal{Y}$ the Gauss--Hermite--Smolyak quadrature with 1730 nodes.
 For estimating $E_N$ and the left-hand side of \eqref{eq:pli_1d_aux1} we fix a $31\times 31$ grid for the design space ${\mathcal D}$ over which we optimize.
 For constructing the surrogate we utilized the algorithm and toolbox detailed in \citep{klimke2005algorithm, klimke2006sparse}.
-We use a grid of $1001\times 31 \times 31$ nodes on $\mathcal{X}\times\mathcal{D}$ to evaluate the left-hand side of \eqref{eq:pli_3d_aux1}.
+We use a grid of $1001\times 31 \times 31$ nodes on $\mathcal{X}\times\mathcal{D}$ to evaluate the left-hand side of (\ref{eq:pli_3d_aux1}).{The supreme norm and the expectation with respect to the prior measure are estimated in the same way as the first example, the left-hand side of (\ref{eq:pli_3d_aux1}) is evaluated with a grid of $1001\times 31 \times 31$ nodes on $\mathcal{X}\times\mathcal{D}$}.

 Figure \ref{Fig_5} plots the expected information gain $U$ and the errors $|U_N - U|$ with values $N=18, 108$ and $632$.
 Again, the errors $E_N$ and $\sup_{d\in{\mathcal D}} \E^{\mu_0} \norm{{\mathcal G}(X; d)-{\mathcal G}_N(X; d)}^2$ are plotted in Figure \ref{Fig_6} for values varying between $N=5$ and $N=10^4$.
 We observe that the numerical convergence rates of the error terms are of the same order while the theoretical upper bound also seems to align asymptotically with these rates asymptotically.
 After $N=10^5$ the convergence rates saturate around the value $10^{-7}$ due to limited numerical precision of our implementation.